Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Core of

 \subsection{The Proof of the Existence}

 \cite{steel2014} credits Woodin for observing that `if the multiverse has a definable world, then it has a unique definable world, and this world is included in all the others'.\footnote{\cite{steel2014}, p.
-168.} We start this subsection by giving a proof of this fact.\footnote{We thank John Steel for providing us, in private correspondence, with some details for the proof of Theorem \ref{defworld}.}
+168.} We give next the first complete proof of this fact.\footnote{We thank John Steel for providing us, in private correspondence, with some details for the proof of Theorem \ref{defworld}.}

-\begin{theorem}[Definability of the Core] If the multiverse has a definable world, then it has a unique definable world.
+\begin{theorem} If the multiverse has a definable world, then it has a unique definable world.
 More precisely, suppose $\varphi$ and $\psi$ are formulas in the language of the multiverse with only one free variable for sets.
 Then,

 \end{theorem}

 \begin{proof} Working in a model $M^G$ of $\mathsf{MV}_T$ (see section \ref{MV}), let $U$ and $W$ be worlds defined by $\varphi$ and $\psi$, respectively.
 Since $U$ and $W$ are transitive and contain the same ordinals, it will be sufficient to show that $U\subseteq W$ by showing $V_\alpha^U\subseteq W$ by induction on $\alpha$.
 This is clear for $\alpha =0$, and also clear for $\alpha$ a limit ordinal provided it holds for all ordinals less than $\alpha$.
 So suppose $V_\alpha^U \subseteq W$ and let us show $V_{\alpha+1}^U\subseteq W$.
 Note that $V_\alpha^U\subseteq W$ implies $V_\alpha^U \in W$.
 This is because